 (d) Triangular bandages.

-(e) Scissors.

-(f) Gauze roller bandage.
+(e) Gauze roller bandage.

-(g) Tweezers.

-(h) Adhesive tape.
+(f) Adhesive tape.

-(i)Eye wash.
+(g) Eye wash.

-(j)Elastic bandage.
+(h) Elastic bandage.

-(k)Disposable surgical gloves.
+(i) Disposable surgical gloves.

-(l)Resuscitation pocket face mask.
+(j) Resuscitation pocket face mask.

-(m)Instant cold packs.
+(k) Instant cold packs.

-(2) Biohazard safety equipment, including a blood and biohazard disposal kit shall be located at the first aid station or another location on the premises approved by the department.
+(2) BIOHAZARD KIT.
+Biohazard safety equipment, including a blood and biohazard disposal kit shall be located at the first aid station or another location on the premises.
+Pf

+(3) EMERGENCY BLANKETS.
+2 conventional or emergency blankets in good condition shall be available in the pool area.
+Pf

 History: CR 06−086: cr.
 Register August 2007 No. 620, eff.
 2−1−08; renum. from DHS 172.27 Register June 2016 No. 726.

 ATCP 76.28 Food and drink.
+1. LOCATION.
 Food or drink service facilities may not be located within 12 feet of the water’s edge of a pool.
+Pf

+2. UTENSILS.
+Only shatter-proof utensils for food and drink shall be used in the pool area, except for approved swim-up bars.
+Pf

 History: CR 06−086: cr.
 Register August 2007 No. 620, eff.
 2−1−08; renum. from DHS 172.28 Register June 2016 No. 726.

-ATCP 76.29 Posting pool and water attraction rules.
+ATCP 76.29 Posting pool rules.

-GENERAL. (a) The operator shall post pool use rules governing safety and sanitation and shall enforce those rules.
+GENERAL. (a) Posting of rules; pools.
+1. The operator shall post pool use rules governing safety and sanitation and shall enforce those rules.

-2.
+2. Rules shall be conveyed using words with letters at least 1-inch high, or symbols that are at least 4- inches in height and clearly visible to patrons.

-A legible sign showing pool use rules shall be posted in a conspicuous place or places in the pool area.
-The sign shall include at least all of the rules in this paragraph in letters at least one inch high.
-Pool rules in connection with water attractions, therapy pools or other specialized pools defined in ch. or this chapter may not be eliminated or modified without approval by the department.
+Posting of rules; water attractions, therapy and specialized pools.
+1. A legible sign showing pool use rules shall be posted in a conspicuous place.
+Pool rules in connection with water attractions, therapy pools or other specialized pools shall contain the minimum statement:

-1.Do not enter the pool if you have a communicable disease or an open cut.
+a.
+Do not enter the pool if you have a communicable disease or an open cut.

-2.Do not bring food, drink, gum or tobacco into the pool.
+b.
+Do not bring food, drink, gum or tobacco into the pool.

-3.Shower before entering the pool and after use of toilet facilities.
+c.
+Shower immediately before entering the pool and after use of a steam room, sauna or toilet facilities.

-4.Do not run or engage in rough play in the pool area.
+d.
+Do not run or engage in rough play in the pool area.

-5.Do not bring animals into the pool area.
+e.
+Do not bring animals into the pool area.

+Note: This statement does not apply to a dog swim event or dog therapy pool under ATCP 76.35

-6.Diaper changing on the pool deck is prohibited.
+f.
+Diaper changing on the pool deck is prohibited.

-7.Glass and shatterable items are prohibited in the pool area.
+g.
+Glass and shatterable items are prohibited in the pool area.

+h.
+Children under the age of 12 shall be supervised by an adult.

+2. If applicable, the operator shall ensure that the patron is instructed (verbal, pictures, or symbols) on how to position themselves and safely ride or otherwise participate.

+“No Diving”; signage.
 A pool that is 200 square feet in area or greater that does not have an approved diving well configuration shall have “NO DIVING” signs in at least 4 inch high letters included with the rules listed under par. (b).

-A sign showing the maximum patron load shall be conspicuously displayed in each pool area.
+Maximum patron load; signage.
+A sign showing the maximum patron load shall be conspicuously displayed near each pool.
 The maximum patron load as stated in s.
 ATCP 76.25 may not be exceeded.

+Swim diapers.
 If non−toilet−trained children are permitted in the pool, the children shall be required to wear swim diapers.

-(2) POOL SLIDES AND WATERSLIDES.
+(2) POOL SLIDES AND WATERSLIDES AND OTHER WATERRIDES. (a) Posting of rules; pool slides and waterslides.
 For the plunge section of a pool, the pool use rules signage required under sub.
-(1) shall also be conspicuously posted at the entrance to the slide tower, and include all of the following rules:
+(1) shall also be conspicuously posted at the entrance to the slide tower and additionally include all of the following rules in at least 1 inch lettering:

-(a)Do not use the slide while under the influence of alcohol or drugs.
+1. Do not use the slide while under the influence of alcohol or drugs.

-(b)Follow the instructions of the attendant.
+2. Follow the instructions of the attendant.

-(c) No standing, kneeling, rotating, or stopping in the flume.

-(d) Keep your hands inside the flume.